AhmedGamal-Gemy/mini_rag_app/notes.md

 50. Fast api events are awesome search about them.
 51. You can make scheme like when we created settings. and you can make your own validator inside the scheme class.
 52. A very important note is that pydantic is not allowing different types by default You should put it in the config from the beginning.
+53. I don't know why specifily he created project and chunk schemes before create baseDataModel and collections
+54. A neat trick that when we store into the database we take an object of the scheme to make sure all fields existed.
+55. Remember when inserting the data should be dict in insert_one func
+56. Remeber if it's async then we should await
+57. in pydantic `.dict()` is depricated use `model_dump()` instead.
+58. Every document create in Mongo if success will return inserted_id
+59. In motor find_one() we pass dict as for what to search like this `{ "id" : id }`
+60. Very Important note. to convert from dict to any model for example Project we can do it this way `Project(**data)`.
+61. Be careful when creating get all.
+You should make Pagination.
+62. Cursor is like someone who knows where the data will stop in the page and you just should follow him.
+63. If you put request in the parameters of the router function this mean you want every detail of the request INCLUDING app
+64. The fucking on_event is deprecated you can use lifespan instead